Last update: 14th January 2019

 Just as information about your clients is important to shape your product and services for your market needs, time tracking is also important for a deep understanding about inner processes, to take better decisions on future projects costing estimations, lowering costs with the insights that it provides, processing payroll efficiently, among others.

-This is when you start responding instead of reacting, the difference between them is that responding is based on the reality of what you can or can’t do, and if you can’t solve something, probably there is someone providing a service that can help you fix it, and if not, well you have a new business idea to put a tracker on.
+This is when you start responding instead of reacting, the difference between them is that responding is based on the reality of what you can or can’t do, and if you can’t solve something, there is probably someone providing a service that can help you fix it, and if not, well you have a new business idea to put a tracker on.
 Reacting is the way you unconsciously face any situation, without analyzing it first.

 Time tracking will let you know which tasks take longer to complete, helping you to better estimate costs and hours spent.
 There are many basic time tracking tools, but the option to set different hourly rates and automatically add billable hours to your receipts can save you a lot of annoying administrative work.